Survival-SDK/vgazer/README.md

 # Description
-Python library for tracking versions of various software in network
+Library for tracking and installing new versions of software

 # Requirements
 This software required for working vgazer: